About the Journal of Hospital Medicine

 - Conclusion/Discussion: The Discussion should summarize but not repeat the Results.
 Be succinct.
 Is your hypothesis affirmed or refuted?
 Analyze your data and discuss strengths and limitations of the study.
 Consider structuring the discussion of research reports and systematic reviews, including meta-analyses, in the following sequence.
 First, briefly summarize key findings, with particular emphasis on how the findings add to the body of pertinent knowledge.
 Second, discuss possible mechanisms and explanations for the findings.
 Third, compare study results with relevant findings from other published work.
 Fourth, discuss the limitations of the present study and any methods used to minimize or compensate for those limitations.
 Fifth, mention any crucial future research directions.
 Sixth, conclude with a brief section that summarizes in a straightforward and circumspect manner the clinical implications of the work.

 All tables should be uploaded separately as Word files (.doc or .docx) using the file designation “Table”.
-There is a 4 table/figure limit for all Original Research and a 3 table/figure limit for all Review articles.
-Further instructions:
+There is a 4 table/figure limit for all Original Research and Review articles.

 - Do not use color or shading within tables.